This website uses cookies to improve your experience.

 7 Guidelines for Drafting Proposed Amendments

-Published in Blog Solution on June 27, 2023 by Paul Phillips & Ren Moye
+Published in Solution Blog on June 27, 2023 by Paul Phillips & Ren Moye

 As we draw closer to holding the first-ever Article V Convention of the States for proposing amendments to the U.S. Constitution, increased attention has focused on specific amendments which may be proposed.